jdaw1/placemat/Documentation/compound_strings_characters.md

 But this glyph naming is not consistently available: not in all fonts; not necessarily all glyphs within a font.
 The usual advice applies: carefully check the output.

-As a small assist, there is a [stand-alone PostScript program](../PostScript/glyph_log.ps) which logs all the glyphs from the font specified in its line&nbsp;12.
+As a small assist, there is a [stand-alone PostScript program](../PostScript/glyph_log.ps) which logs all the glyphs from the font specified in its line&nbsp;15, and shows them in a simple PDF.